HydrodynamicsGroup/BeamPlot/README.md

 2. Extract the files
 3. Move extracted folder to a suitable directory.
 4. Open the file "BeamPlot" (the Application", NOT "Application Manifest") to ensure it will open correctly.
-5. Provided it opens correctly, right-click and create a new shortcut and move it do your desktop.
+5. Provided it opens correctly, right-click and create a new shortcut and move it to your desktop.
 6. Be happy. :)